 Special Admission Requirements - Rolling Admission (admits twice a year: January & August)

-Award: Associate of Applied Science degree, A.A.S. and eligibility for the National Registry Paramedic (NRP) written and practical exams.
+Award: Certificate and eligibility for the National Registry Paramedic (NRP) written and practical exams.

 Purpose: Prepares students for state and national certification as a Paramedic (NRP).
 There is a fee for the national exam.